 This vegan cheese sauce comes together in just a few minutes of blending.
 It becomes gooey, silky, orange and so flavorful thanks to all the vegetables and spices.

-Now you’ve cooked your pasta and blended your vegetable-packed cheese sauce.
-It’s time to top this baked vegan mac and cheese with extra cheesy goodness.
+Now that you've cooked your pasta and blended the sauce, it's time to top this baked vegan mac and cheese with extra cheesy goodness.

 We all know the best part about homemade mac and cheese.
 It's the crispy, flavorful breadcrumb topping.
 And when you top breadcrumbs with shredded vegan cheese?
 Hello pure, crispy flavor on top of this already creamy mac.

 We make our breadcrumb topping with gluten free Italian seasoned breadcrumbs.
-We like this brand.
 If you can eat gluten, of course, go for regular seasoned breadcrumbs.
-Either way, they’ll crisp up nicely in the oven and add major crunch to this plant based dinner.
+Either way, they'll crisp up nicely in the oven and add major crunch to this plant based dinner.

 After a few minutes in a hot oven with this savory topping, your nut free mac will become the stuff of vegan comfort food dreams.